kushalbakshi/element-event/README.md

 ## Installation

-+ Install `element-trial`
++ Install `element-event`
     ```
-    pip install element-trial
+    pip install element-event
     ```

-+ Upgrade `element-trial` previously installed with `pip`
++ Upgrade `element-event` previously installed with `pip`
     ```
-    pip install --upgrade element-trial
+    pip install --upgrade element-event
     ```

 <!---
 + Install `element-interface`

-    + `element-interface` is a dependency of `element-trial`, however it is not contained within `requirements.txt`.
+    + `element-interface` is a dependency of `element-event`, however it is not contained within `requirements.txt`.

     ```